 PUBLIC NOTIFICATION OF PRIVACY BREACH OF PERSONAL HEALTH INFORMATION

-At this time, we can confirm that some personal health information of clients who received services from Eastern Health over approximately the last 11 years is involved.
+At this time, we can confirm that some personal health information of clients who received services from Eastern Health is involved.
 This includes information used at registration for services such as name, address, health care number (MCP), who you are visiting, and reason for visit, physician name, phone number, date of birth, and email address for notifications, inpatient/outpatient, maiden name and marital status.
 There is no indication that this information has been misused at this time.

-In addition, it has been determined that social insurance numbers for some patients were involved in this breach.
-Approximately 1,970 Eastern Health patients had SINs breached and, because more than half of these patients are now deceased, approximately 900 Eastern Health patients will receive direct notification by mail.
-Beginning this week, letters will be sent to Eastern Health patients whose SIN was breached with an offer of five years of credit monitoring and identify theft protection at no cost to them.
+December 14, 2021: It was determined that social insurance numbers (SINs) for some patients were involved in this breach.
+Approximately 1,970 Eastern Health patients had SINs breached and, because more than half of these patients are now deceased, approximately 900 Eastern Health patients were sent direct notification by mail.
+Letters were sent to Eastern Health patients whose SIN was breached with an offer of five years of credit monitoring and identify theft protection at no cost to them.
 Individuals who have questions are encouraged to contact Eastern Health’s Privacy Office via the contact information provided in the notification letter.

 Eastern Health takes confidentiality and privacy very seriously and sincerely regrets any concern or inconvenience that this incident may cause.
-We are taking steps to protect the confidentiality and privacy of our clients.
-For the general public, a provincial call center has been established and can be contacted through the following toll-free number, 1-833-718-3021.
-For more information please visit https://www.gov.nl.ca/hcs/information-and-updates-on-cyber-incident/ for steps you can take to protect your information.
+We have taken steps to protect the confidentiality and privacy of our clients.
+For the general public, a provincial call centre can be contacted through the following toll-free number, 1-833-718-3021.
+For more information, please visit https://www.gov.nl.ca/hcs/information-and-updates-on-cyber-incident/ for steps you can take to protect your information.

-Credit monitoring services will be made available for current and prior clients of Eastern Health as soon as reasonably possible.
-If you have received services from Eastern Health in the time period indicated, we recommend you avail yourself of this service to ensure the protection of your information.
-We will provide further information as soon as the details are available.
-Please visit the Eastern Health website in the coming weeks for more information on how you can access this service.
+Credit monitoring and identity theft protection services are available for current and prior clients of Eastern Health.
+If you have received services from Eastern Health at any time, we recommend you avail yourself of this service to ensure the protection of your information.
+To learn more about eligibility requirements and how to enroll, please visit: https://www.easternhealth.ca/it-systems-outage/credit-monitoring-identity-theft-protection-services/.

 Eastern Health has taken immediate action to prevent further incidents and these efforts will continue.
-Eastern Health notification protocols through the Newfoundland and Labrador Office of the Information and Privacy Commissioner (OIPC) have been completed.
+Eastern Health has informed the Newfoundland and Labrador Office of the Information and Privacy Commissioner (OIPC) of this breach.
 The RCMP and other external resources are currently involved, provincially, to fully investigate the incident.
 We appreciate your patience and understanding as the investigation continues.

 If you are not satisfied with Eastern Health’s response to this privacy incident, you have the right to contact the OIPC.
 This Office has oversight of two Acts, one of which is the Personal Health Information Act (PHIA); this oversight includes receiving complaints and investigating breaches of personal health information.
 OIPC NL wishes to advise, however, that the Commissioner has already decided to launch a privacy investigation.
 Unless you believe there are very specific circumstances particular to your own case that would warrant an individual complaint, it won’t be necessary for individuals to file a complaint.
 If you have any questions or aren’t sure if you should file an individual complaint, feel free to contact the OIPC to discuss further.
 The Office may be contacted through the following address: